diegoruizpon/liver_computer_vision/README.md

 ### Contour segmentation

-This method is developed with a sample chosen at random, in this case, 26.
+This method is developed with a chosen sample, in this case, 26.

 For the first step, the segmentation mask corresponding to the tumor with the highest pixel count is searched, and then the corresponding pre-treatment scan is searched with a UID code.